Hit by COVID, Senegal's women find renewed hope in fishing

 But when the pandemic struck, boats that once took as many as 50 men out to sea carried only a few.
-Many residents were too terrified to leave home, let alone fish, for fear of catching the virus.
-When local women managed to get their hands on fish to process, they lacked buyers, as markets shut down and neighboring countries closed borders.
-Without savings, many families went from three daily meals to one or two.
+Many residents were too terrified to leave their houses, let alone fish, for fear of catching the virus.
+When the local women did manage to get their hands on fish to process, they lacked the usual buyers, as markets shut down and neighboring landlocked countries closed their borders.
+Without savings, many families went from three meals a day to one or two.

 “It was catastrophic — all of our lives changed,” Dieng said.
 But, she noted, “Our community is a community of solidarity.”

 That spirit sounds throughout Senegal with the motto “Teranga,” a word in the Wolof language for hospitality, community and solidarity.
-People tell each other: “on es ensemble,” a French phrase meaning “we are in this together.”
+Across the country, people tell each other: “on es ensemble,” a French phrase meaning “we are in this together.”

 ———